Trying to lose weight can be a difficult and frustrating process. You may feel like you're doing everything right, but the scale needs to budge.

 Low carbs, low sugar

 Carbohydrates are the most important consideration for weight management due to hormones.
 Carbs play the predominant role in how your hormones respond to eating.
-When you feed your body many carbs (incredibly refined carbs), you get a larger insulin spike and glucose spike.
+When you feed your body many carbs (incredibly refined carbs), you get a more considerable insulin spike and glucose spike.

 The best way to simplify weight loss and make it easy on yourself is to avoid high-carb, high-sugar foods.